Skip to main content

 Status in Britain and Ireland:

-GB Red List Endangered & Wildlife & Countryside Act 1981 (Sched 5).
+Wildlife & Countryside Act 1981 (Sched 5).
+GB Red List to be recategorised to Least Concern

 Until recently rarely seen away from a few sites in Norfolk Broads and NE Suffolk.
 Range now changing dramatically with individuals seen in a range of locations in UK.
 Status will likely be changed to reflect this.